TranslationalBioinformaticsUnit/scbert-reusability/README.md

 ## 1-Reproducibility of results
 ### 1.1-Installation
 The code was downloaded from the original GitHub (https://github.com/TencentAILabHealthcare/scBERT).
 Then, Python 3.6.8 and the required libraries (from its [requeriments.txt](https://github.com/TencentAILabHealthcare/scBERT/blob/master/requirements.txt) file) were installed.
-However, you will need to install two additional python libraries to be able to run scBERT code:
+However, you will need to install two additional Python libraries to be able to run scBERT:
 ```
 python -m pip install einops==0.4.1
 python -m pip install local_attention==1.4.4